CSF1, CSF1R and control of macrophage differentiation

 Do you need to identify macrophages in a multi-species setting?

 Professor Hume is an international authority in genome sciences, with a particular focus on the function of macrophages and their role in infection, inflammatory disease and cancer.
 His current research exploits the opportunities of the Roslin Institute, a multidisciplinary animal sciences institute, to explore comparative aspects of macrophage differentiation, function, and the roles various factors have on that process.
-This webinar will focus on CSF1, CSF1R and their control of macrophage differentiation.
+This webinar was focused on CSF1, CSF1R and their control of macrophage differentiation.